Hair Treatment While Pregnant: Is It Safe?

 Are Hair Dyes and Therapy Chemicals Safe While Pregnant?

-Although relatively limited, many studies indicate the chemicals located in both semi-permanent and also long-term dyes are not extremely harmful and also are risk-free to make use of during pregnancy.
+Although relatively limited, many studies indicate the chemicals located in both semi-permanent and long-term dyes are not extremely harmful and are risk-free to make use of during pregnancy.
 On top of that, only percentages of hair color may be taken in by the skin, leaving little that would certainly have the ability to get to the unborn child.

 Nevertheless, if you are reluctant to utilize routine hair dyes during pregnancy, there are some more secure options to think about.
-For instance, having highlights put in your hair lowers any type of threat as the dye is just put on strands of your hair and also does not touch the scalp.
+For instance, having highlights put in your hair lowers any type of threat as the dye is just put on strands of your hair and does not touch the scalp.

 Thus, the skin does not absorb the chemicals into the bloodstream.
 One more alternative is pure vegetable dyes including henna.
 If you are still worried regarding making use of hair dyes while pregnant, you may wish to talk to your physician.
 Some doctors advise waiting at the very least until the second or third trimester, otherwise up until after pregnancy, to dye your hair.